asmodeus812/elearning/misc-tech-topic/k8s-deep-dive.md

 involved with Kubernetes.
 So although Kubernetes was built from scratch, it leverages much of what was learned at Google with Omega and Borg

+### Theory

+At the highest level, Kubernetes is two things - A cluster to run apps on & an orchestrator of cloud native microservice apps.

-## Kubernetes as the operating system of the cloud
+#### Kubernetes as OS

 Kubernetes has emerged as the de-facto platform for deploying and managing cloud native apps, in many ways it is like an operating system for the cloud.
 In the same way that Linux abstracts the hardware differences between server platforms, Kubernetes abstracts the differences between the different private and public clouds.
 Net result is that as long as you are running Kubernetes, it does not matter if the underlying systems are on premises, in your own datacenter, edge devices or in the public cloud or domain.

-## Principles of operation

-This sub chapter will summarize the major components required to build a Kubernetes cluster and deploy an app.
-The aim is to give you an overview of the major concepts, so you do not worry if you do not understand everything straight away, most things will be covered again

-### Kubernetes from 40k feet

-At the highest level, Kubernetes is two things - A cluster to run apps on & an orchestrator of cloud native microservice apps.

 #### Kubernetes as a cluster